- Circadian rhythms dictate multiple processes in the body, including alertness or sleepiness, appetite, and body temperature.

 Circadian rhythms are 24-hour cycles that are part of the body’s internal clock, running in the background to carry out essential functions and processes.
 One of the most important and well-known circadian rhythms is the sleep-wake cycle.

-Different systems of the body follow circadian rhythms that are synchronized with a master clock in the brain.
-This master clock is directly influenced by environmental cues, especially light, which is why circadian rhythms are tied to the cycle of day and night.
+Different systems of the body follow circadian rhythms that are synchronized with a biological clock in the brain.
+This internal clock is directly influenced by environmental cues, especially light, which is why circadian rhythms are tied to the cycle of day and night.

 How Does Circadian Rhythm Work?